bluegenes/bluegenes.github.io/_posts/2020-04-20-Using-Snakemake_Profiles.md

 Write in your desired default resources.
 For me, this file contains:
 ```
 __default__:
+    account: ctbrowngrp # your hpc account
     partition: bml # the partition you use
-    account: ctbrowngrp # your hpc account
     mail-user: ntpierce@ucdavis.edu # your email (optional!)
-    time: 360 # default time
+    time: 360 # default time (minutes)
     nodes: 1
     ntasks: 1
     mem: 14GB # default memory